 For online studies please state if it is an international and/or domestic distribution of the study.

-Data security regulations are growing globally and it will be important for you to specify which countries, provinces, states, where you will conduct the study.
-You will need to review the regulations of the locations where you plan to recruit subjects and write into your protocol, how you plan to comply with each regulation.
+Data security regulations are growing globally and it will be important for you to specify which countries, provinces, or states where you will conduct the study.
+You will need to review the regulations of the locations where you plan to recruit subjects and write into your protocol how you plan to comply with each regulation.
 Please consult with the college/department general counsel representative if you need additional help.

 For Ethnographic Studies: To state in advance all the sites where ethnographic research will be conducted may be difficult.
 The description for ethnographic research might be a specific location plus the phrase “and other sites that emerge as appropriate in the course of the research will be added by modification for IRB review.”
 Please be mindful that depending on the country, you may need to provide information about how you plan to comply with local and national data security laws.